wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ![application map](images/tracing_application_map.png)

 On the application map page, you can:
-* View how all the instrumented applications are mapped, or search for a particular application by applying filters.
+* View how instrumented applications are related to each other, or search for a particular application by applying filters.
-  - Apply one or more filters, such as the application name, cluster, shard, or any other tag, and click **Search**.
+  - Apply one or more filters, such as the application name, cluster, shard, or any other application tag.
 * Click on a service to: <br/>
   <table>
     <tr>